ChanderG/jumper.el/README.md

 4. Quick clear out. `j J` will clear out all entries.
 5. Lack of persistance is a feature.
 Jumper listing is meant to be a cache - easily discarded and built up as required.

-The usuage assumption of Jumper is that this listing will change completely as you work on different tasks.
+The usage assumption of Jumper is that this listing will change completely as you work on different tasks.